 Cosmetics without plastic, without animal testing, without alcohol, without fragrances, without preservatives … The Clean Beauty Trend has arisen from the desire for “pure cosmetics”.
-That is, to keep cosmetics as free as possible from all harmful and undesirable ingredients.
+That is, to keep cosmetics as free as possible from all harmful and undesirable ingredients, such as mineral oil or parabens.
 There is more and more importance placed on what is NOT in the skincare.
 Even though the addition “without” says little about what actually ends up in the cosmetics, there are some additives that you should pay attention to when buying your natural cosmetics.
 We present you the most important categories.

 Natural cosmetics without alcohol